basakil/quarkus-bench/README.md

-# Getting started with Quarkus
+# quarkus-bench

 This is a sample rest servic project used for benchmarking tests.

-Under the hood, this demo uses:
+Under the hood, this project uses:

 - RESTEasy to expose the REST endpoints
 - REST-assured and JUnit 5 for endpoint testing

 ## Requirements

-To compile and run this demo you will need:
+To compile and run this project you will need:

 - JDK 1.8+
 - GraalVM